-When you are not sure what type of job you want or what you want to do next with your career, a career test can help you narrow down your job choices and help you choose a career path that is compatible with your interests, aptitudes, skills, values, and personality.
+When you are not sure about what type of job you want or what you would like to do next with your career, a career aptitude test can help you narrow down your job choices and choose a career path that is compatible with your interests, skills, values, and personality.

-Taking a career test is a little like playing "what do you want to be when you grow up?" with a twist.
+Taking a career test is a little like playing "What do you want to be when you grow up?" but with a twist.
 The twist is that career tests don't just give you a chance to dream about what you want to do; they can give you concrete ideas about what you may be best suited to do.
 They can help you understand the type of environment and work that will help you thrive as a person.

 Spend some time taking a few tests and quizzes and see what results you get.
-Then you can compare and contrast the job options you're given to decide if any of them are worth exploring further through reading, informational interviews, job shadowing, and internships.
+Afterward, compare the job options you're given to decide which of them are worth exploring further.

 Free Career Aptitude Tests